-Jemena undertakes construction, operations and maintenance work on a variety of electrical and gas infrastructure assets around Australia.
+Jemena undertakes construction, operations and maintenance work on a variety of electrical, gas and water infrastructure assets around Australia.
 Many of these activities are delivered as a project or as a program of works through an annual program of work detailed from the rolling two year Capital and Operating Works Plans (COWP).
 Jemena's Project Management Methodology (PMM) mandates the requirement for a Financial Investment Decision (FID) to enable Projects and Programs of works to transition through the lifecycle gating process.
 At the time of FID, the level of uncertainty in the project estimate needs to be commensurate with the business/commercial risk of the project.

 Accurate budgeting is dependent on the consistent application of a robust cost and schedule estimating methodology.
-The Project Cost Estimation process described in this document aims to provide consistent accurate project and program estimates by ensuring that:
+The Project Cost Estimation process described in this document aims to provide Service Delivery and Asset Management with consistently accurate project and program estimates by ensuring that:

-- all relevant inputs are considered encompassing scope definition, asset management standards requirements; HSE requirements, site information; standard rates; and vendor pricing; - project cost estimates reflect the detailed design and delivery strategy, including construction, procurement and resourcing; and - risk is treated appropriately, recognising that Jemena undertakes a portfolio of projects and programs of work, and that an element of risk should be applied at the portfolio level.
+- all relevant inputs are considered encompassing scope definition, asset management standards requirements; HSE requirements, site information; standard rates; and Vendor pricing; - project cost estimates reflect the detailed design and delivery strategy, including construction, procurement and resourcing; and - risk is treated appropriately, recognising that Jemena undertakes a portfolio of projects and programs of work, and that an element of risk should be applied at the portfolio level.